Excel Translate Function

 Add Excel Translate Function in Quick Access ToolBar

-If we have to use language conversion regularly, we can create a shortcut for the same in excel for easy access.
+If we have to use language conversion regularly, we can create a shortcut in Excel for easy access.

 Use of Translator

-- Many companies like call BPO, Pharmaceutical, Medical, and other companies deal with their products and demands internationally.
-For such industries, the translate function comes as a savior to use and get reliable information.
+- Many companies like BPO, pharmaceutical, medical, and other companies deal with their products and demands internationally.
+The “Translate” function is a savior for such industries to use and get reliable information.
 Also, it can handle and convert multiple data at a time.

-- It also helps in conducting surveys for new products or services by asking customer reviews from the places where the markets need to be set up.
+- It also helps conduct surveys for new products or services by asking for customer reviews from the markets where they need to be set up.

-To pitch in more clarity, here is an example of a market survey done for new multiple product-line businesses which was tested and tried upon 10 people and their reviews have been taken into consideration before creating an actual market.
-So, people from across the globe have sent reviews in their own language in writing.
-With the help of Excel Translate function, all the words can be converted into English or any other convenient language
+Here is an example of a market survey conducted for multiple new product-line businesses tested and tried upon ten people to pitch in more clarity.
+Their reviews have been considered before creating an actual market.
+So, people from across the globe have sent thoughts in their language in writing.
+With the help of the Excel “Translate” function, we can convert all the words into English or any other convenient language.

 Following is the list of products and customers from various parts of the world and their reviews based upon the taste and usage of products:

-With the help of Excel Translate function, we can easily convert it into English language and save it for our further reference.
-All we have to do is apply one by one the procedure mentioned above.
+With the help of the Excel “Translate” function, we can easily convert it into the English language and save it for our further reference.
+Then, we have to apply the procedure mentioned above one by one.
 And the desired answer would be as follows:

-The above is an example of 10 consumers, however, in a real-life scenario, there may be close to a thousand such reviews on an everyday basis.
+The above is an example of 10 consumers.
+However, there may be close to a thousand such reviews every day in a real-life scenario.